syncfusion-content/fileformat-docs/File-Formats/Presentation/Conversion.md

 {% endtabs %}

+The following code snippet demonstrates how to convert Presentation slides to images with custom image resolution,

+{% tabs %}

+{% highlight c# %}

+//Open a PowerPoint presentation

+IPresentation presentation = Presentation.Open("Output.pptm");

+//Iterate through the slide collection to convert as image

+foreach (ISlide slide in presentation.Slides)

+{

+//Convert the slide as image and return as stream

+Stream stream = slide.ConvertToImage(Syncfusion.Drawing.ImageFormat.Emf);

+//Create a bitmap of specific width and height

+Bitmap bitmap = new Bitmap(1500, 1000, PixelFormat.Format32bppPArgb);

+//Get graphics from image

+Graphics graphics = Graphics.FromImage(bitmap);

+//Set the resolution

+bitmap.SetResolution(graphics.DpiX, graphics.DpiY);

+//Recreate the image from stream using specified width and height

+graphics.DrawImage(System.Drawing.Image.FromStream(stream), new Rectangle(0, 0, bitmap.Width, bitmap.Height));

+//Save the bitmap

+bitmap.Save("ImageOutput" + Guid.NewGuid().ToString() + ".jpeg");

+}

+//Close the presentation

+presentation.Close();

+{% endhighlight %}

+{% highlight vb.net %}

+'Open a PowerPoint presentation

+Dim presentationDocument As IPresentation = Presentation.Open("Output.pptm")

+'Iterate through the slide collection to convert as images

+For Each slide As ISlide In presentationDocument.Slides

+'Convert the slide as image and return as stream

+Dim stream As Stream = slide.ConvertToImage(Syncfusion.Drawing.ImageFormat.Emf)

+'Create a bitmap of specific width and height

+Dim bitmap As New Bitmap(1500, 1000, PixelFormat.Format32bppPArgb)

+'Get graphics from image

+Dim gdiGraphics As Graphics = Graphics.FromImage(bitmap)

+'Set the resolution

+bitmap.SetResolution(gdiGraphics.DpiX, gdiGraphics.DpiY)

+'Recreate the image from stream using specified width and height

+gdiGraphics.DrawImage(System.Drawing.Image.FromStream(stream), New Rectangle(0, 0, bitmap.Width, bitmap.Height))

+'Save the bitmap

+bitmap.Save("ImageOutput" + Guid.NewGuid().ToString() + ".jpeg")

+Next

+'Close the presentation

+presentationDocument.Close()

+{% endhighlight %}

+{% endtabs %}

 N> 1.
 Instance of **ChartToImageConverter** class is mandatory to convert the charts present in the Presentation to image.
 Otherwise, the charts in the presentation are not exported to the converted image
 N> 2. **ChartToImageConverter** is supported from .NET Framework 4.0 onward N> 3.
 The image conversion is not supported in UWP and Xamarin platforms